mahmoud/clastic/docs/tutorial.rst

 We create a subfolder named ``static`` in the same folder as our Python source file and put a file named ``custom.css`` into that folder.
-Below is an example content for the file:
+Below is the example content for the file:

 .. code-block:: css